rushilshah11/ai201-project1-unofficial-guide-starter/README.md

 | 4 | `rmp_professors.txt` | 0.9930 | "Overall Quality: 4.4/5 based on 368 ratings.
 Mark Redekopp, Professor in the Engineering department at USC…" |
 | 5 | `reddit_professor_ranking.txt` | 1.1146 | "…as great humor and really excels at theoretical topics.
 Marco Paolieri is one of the nicest professors I have ever seen…" |

 *Why these chunks are relevant:* The proper noun "Redekopp" acts as a strong anchor — the embedding model clustered all top results around chunks where that name appears.
 Chunks 1–4 are directly about Redekopp, pulling from both his RMP profile and a Reddit ranking thread.
 Chunk 5 is the weakest result (distance 1.1146, above the warning threshold flagged in `inspect_retrieval.py`) and drifts toward other professor names in the same thread; it contributed little to the final answer.
-The retrieval correctly prioritized RMP reviews as the most information-dense source for professor quality questions.
+RMP is where most of the professor detail lives, so it makes sense that retrieval pulled from there first.

 ---